apisnetworks/apiscp-docs/getting-started/installation.md

 wget -O - {{ site.bootstrap_url }} | bash
 ```

-The bootstrapper will install itself, as well as request a SSL certificate from Let's Encrypt's staging environment.
+The bootstrapper will install itself, as well as request a SSL certificate from Let's Encrypt's staging environment if possible.
 Once setup, a password will be generated.
 Your admin username is "admin" and password listed at the end.

 {% callout info %}
-apnscp will initially request a certificate from Let's Encrypt staging environment.
-If your forward-confirmed reverse DNS is correct, copy `config/config.ini` to `config/custom/` and change **[letsencrypt]** => **debug** to false, then restart apnscpd, `systemctl apnscpd restart`. apnscp will request a new certificate from Let's Encrypt's production server.
+apnscp will initially request a certificate from Let's Encrypt [staging environment](https://letsencrypt.org/docs/staging-environment/).
+If your forward-confirmed reverse DNS is correct, copy `config/config.ini` to `config/custom/` and change **[letsencrypt]** => **debug** to false, then restart apnscpd, `systemctl restart apnscpd `. apnscp will request a new certificate from Let's Encrypt's production server.
 Remember that Let's Encrypt limits requests to [20 requests/week](https://letsencrypt.org/docs/rate-limits/), so make sure your DNS is properly setup before disabling debug mode.
+{% endcallout %}

-{% callout info %}
+{% callout warning %}
+Bootstrapping Let's Encrypt will fail if DNS is not setup properly.
+Check out the [DNS in a Nutshell]({% link admin/dns-in-a-nutshell.md %}) section if you need a primer on how DNS works.
+{% endcallout %}

 ## First Login

 Visit https://\<domain\>:2083 to login to the panel as "admin".
-Accept the untrusted certificate if generated under debug mode.
+Accept the untrusted certificate if a Let's Encrypt production certificate has not been generated yet.
 You can fix this later as noted in [Bootstrapping apnscp](#bootstrapping-apnscp).

 This is the **Administrator** account that can add, delete, and suspend accounts. **Site Administrators** are administrators of accounts created by an Administrator and are conferred all the rights of a **Secondary User**, with the added benefit of adding on domain, creating databases, and limited sudo.
 Further service configuration profiles may be setup in the following sections.